 That was the item that made me stop, stare, even said out loud, “oh wow, I really like you.”

-To which the gentlemen next to me gave me a funny look and hugged the items in his hand a little tighter.
+To which the gentleman next to me gave me a funny look and hugged the items in his hand a little tighter as he pensively walked away.

 I was really afraid someone would swoop this up and I was not willing to take my chances.